-• From the build directory, the bitbake was run in, copy the sh file in tmp/deploy/sdk to the host machine to build on and execute the script to install the SDK.
-The default location is in /opt but can be placed anywhere on the host machine.
+• From the build directory, the bitbake was run in, copy the sh file in tmp/deploy/ sdk to the host machine to build on and execute the script to install the SDK.
+The default location is in /opt, but it can be placed anywhere on the host machine.

-On the host machine, these are the steps to build U-Boot and Kernel:
+On the host machine, the following are the steps to build U-Boot and Kernel.